-To my right I hear the roar of a jet engine and a shiny aerodynamic form cruises past, heading towards the fluffy cloud.
+To the side I hear the roar of a jet engine and a shiny aerodynamic form cruises past, heading towards the fluffy cloud.
 For the first time, I wonder what it must be like for the pilot, drawn inexorably into this massive expanse of whiteness.
 From experience I know that clouds can be bumpy rides but the unspeakable horror of something else flying into it from the other direction…nah, that’s not possible in this day and age…

 The plane gets smaller and smaller until the sun glints off a tiny silver speck.
 I wait for it to be swallowed by the white cloud when, ever so gracefully, it curves away and downward, heading for the airport and out of my view.